dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 # Wire up the pin headers
 As mentioned before **BE WARNED**, this step could easily result in **one or all** of your HackRFs being **permanently damaged**.
 If you care about your SDRs more than your cats/children/spouse (like I do), **don't do this**!

 Now that's out of the way, let me describe what we're doing here.
 The first part of this exercise is to give both devices a common ground.
 This is really important for any inter-device electrical connections, as it prevents ICs from seeing slight differences in the respective GND levels as legitimate signals.
 As shown on the schematic, many of the pins in _P20_ are GND pins.
-We choose _P20-PIN19_ on both devices and connect them together like so:
+We use _P20-PIN19_ on both devices and connect them together like so:
 [[https://raw.githubusercontent.com/dodgymike/hackrf-wiki/master/images/hackrf-pin-headers-p20-19-gnd.jpg]]

 We then need a _positive_ (+5v) connection to 'fake' the _third_ hackrf if it's not present.
-We choose _Jxx_ from the **primary** hackrf for this, and bring it down to the breadboard. _primary:Jxx_ and _secondary:Jxx_ are _ready_ GPIO pins.
+We use _P20-PIN3_ from the **primary** hackrf for this, and bring it down to the breadboard. _primary:Jxx_ and _secondary:Jxx_ are _ready_ GPIO pins.
 Connect these to the breadboard _positive_ line.
 After this your setup should look like so:
 [[images/hackrf-pin-headers-positive.png]]

 Next we connect the _primary:Jxx_ _ready_ GPIO pin input to the _secondary:Jxx_ _ready_ GPIO pin output, and the _primary:Jxx_ _ack_ GPIO pin output to the _secondary:Jxx_ ack GPIO pin input.
 This is the final step, and should look as follows: